 - Auto-refresh your visuals to show the most recent data.

-- Capture decision makers’ interest and create dashboards accordingly.
+- Understand decision-makers’ interest and create dashboards accordingly.

 - Choose the widgets that best convey the story in the data.

-- Don’t show too much information in your visuals.
+- Don’t pack too much information into your visuals.